clbrge/ethers-svelte/README.md

   const balance = await $signer.getBalance()
 ```

+For providers that don't support `getSigner`, the $signer will be `null`.

 ### Reading stores outside of Svelte files

-The `$` prefix Svelte notation to access store values in only
+The `$` prefix Svelte notation to access store values is only
 available inside Svelte files.
 To directly access the instantiated
 values in pure javascript library without subscribing to the store,
-you can use special getter on the library abstract helper:
+you can use a special getter on the library abstract helper:

 ```js
 // this is not a Svelte file but a standard JavaScript file